Xamarsia/spsp-deployment/README.md

 ## Description

 Simple Photo Sharing Platform (SPSP) is a microservice client-server application.
-It designed to foster user interaction and content sharing.

 Users can create customizable profiles that shows their personality through profile picture, bios, and a collection of their posts.